Genesis3800/AvailTakeHome/README.md

 - Lets get even more creative.
 What if, we do the same execution off-chain, but do not post any sort of data or ZK proof to Ethereum through a smart contract?
 What if we posted that data to an independent data availability layer?
 This is what Sovereign Rollups do.

 > This is where the concept of an independent data availability layer should start making sense to the reader, and how it opens up a realm of possibilities.

+> Finally to deal the ***coup de grace***, we expose the reader to the possibility of a data availability layer that can serve all of these different types of Rollups simultaneously.
+This is where Avail comes in.